OLD COULSDON RESIDENTS' ASSOCIATION

 23. A special General Meeting shall be convened upon written request being received by the Committee to do so from fifty or more members.
 The reason for the request must be stated.

 24. No alterations or additions to be made to these Rules except at an Annual General Meeting, or a General Meeting convened for that purpose.
-The nature of the proposed alterations and/or additions shall appear on the Notice of the Meeting.
+The nature of the proposed alterations and/or additions shall be notified to members no later than 48 hours prior to an Annual General Meeting.
 The Rules should be reviewed at least once every five years.

 25. Only the Executive Committee or persons authorised by the Executive Committee have the authority to speak for or act on behalf of the Association.